 Boone spends the last few hours of daylight checking the water in the water barrels, and he makes sure everything is tied down tight.

 Wednesday morning all are up early, eat, and head out on their way to Arizona City, Arizona Territory.
-Boone sits on Morgan watching all the wagons when they move out, while thinking, Funny how we started out coming here before going to Arizona City, New Mexico Territory, and now we’re on our way to Arizona City, Arizona Territory.
+Boone sits on Morgan watching all the wagons when they move out while thinking, Funny how we started out coming here before going to Arizona City, New Mexico Territory, and now we’re on our way to Arizona City, Arizona Territory.
 The same place, but with a slightly different name.
 Because Boone’s wagons are larger and have a heavier load Peter has them in the lead.
-So once all the wagons are on the move Boone takes up the lead scout position, the one he’s so used to, Sam rides with him while the wagons are driven by Mary, Heidi, and Nellie with Elsa and Lee riding with Mary for lessons.
+So once all of the wagons are on the move Boone takes up the lead scout position, the one he’s so used to, Sam rides with him while the wagons are driven by Mary, Heidi, and Nellie with Elsa and Lee riding with Mary for lessons.
 Dark Fawn, Light Fawn, and Olive are riding beside a rear wagon each.
 Peter and three of his people are riding beside his wagons as flankers.

-For the first few miles all the drivers take a careful note of how well the teams are pulling the wagons, and all are happy with how they’re doing.
+For the first few miles all of the drivers take a careful note of how well the teams are pulling the wagons, and all are happy with how they’re doing.
 For thirty days they travel the road back to Arizona City from sun up to sun down.
 The biggest trouble they have along the way is one of the river crossings has a lot more water than normal, and they need to take extra care while crossing the river.

 They can’t all fit on the ferry across the Colorado River at once, so Peter takes his wagons across first.
 While he waits Boone goes to Fort Yuma to get information on the land between the river and Santa Fe.
 He buys a good copy of the military map of the area while he’s there.

-Note: Arizona City, Arizona Territory is now called Yuma, Arizona.
+Note: Arizona City, Arizona Territory, is now called Yuma, Arizona.

 Fort Yuma, California